 A brick extension with barred windows was added at the rear in 1895.
-Next to that was a wooden building known to station staff as “the bug hutch”.
-It had originally been used as a signal cabin but was moved when a larger signal box was erected at the end of the Up platform.
-In later life the cabin served as a mess room for the staff and the motor lorry drivers from Hunslet Lane goods station.
+Next to that was a wooden shed known to station staff as “the bug hutch”.
+It served as a mess room for the staff and the motor lorry drivers from Hunslet Lane goods station.
+The shed was a replacement for an earlier building on the same site which had originally been used as a signal cabin.
+It had been moved from its original location on the Up side of the line opposite the station building when when a larger signal box was erected at the end of the Up platform.

 In the early years the station building doubled as accommodation for staff.
 One employee who may have lived there was John Blackwell.
 He was born at Hasland near Chesterfield in Derbyshire in 1811.
 By June 1841, when the census was taken, he was married with three young children and living at Beighton to the south west of Sheffield.
 He was employed as a porter which must have been at the North Midland Railway’s station.
 The 1851 census shows John and his growing family had moved to Derby where he was a pointsman, the original term for signalman.
 The birth places of some of his younger children also indicates he had worked at other stations on the North Midland line including at Woodlesford in 1848 where his son William was born.
 John raised the alarm when a cheese warehouse next to Derby station caught fire in 1868.
 He was still a pointsman there at the age of 60 in 1871.